Quantum jump metrology in a two-cavity network: A two-mode cavity network with quantum feedback

 \subsection{Master equations and Quantum Jump Approach}

 Next we study the effect of the possible leakage of photons through the cavity mirrors on the state of the resonator fields.
 Because of the presence of spontaneous photon emission, the calculation of expectation values for ensemble averages requires the introduction of a density matrix $\rho$.
-In the absence of quantum feedback, this density matrix evolves such that
+In what follows, we work in the detector basis $a_d$ and define all subsequent evolutions and probabilities in terms of this, as it is most convenient for the numerical implementations that follow, although these quantities could in principle be calculated in any basis.
+For example, in the absence of quantum feedback, $\rho$ evolves such that

-where $\kappa_d$ denotes the spontaneous decay rate of a single photon in the $a_d$ mode.
-However, using the notation introduced above, one can show that this master equation changes into
+where $\kappa_d$ denotes the spontaneous decay rate of a single photon in the $a_d$ mode and $\left[ \cdot , \cdot \right]_+$ denotes the anti-commutator.
+In the presence of quantum feedback, this master equation changes into \begin{widetext}